CONSTITUTION OF THE OAK GROVE HIGH SCHOOL BAND BOOSTERS

 Officers shall be elected from among the Active members of the Boosters.

-(a) Nominees for elected office shall be members of the Boosters in good standing at the time of nomination and can only accept nomination for one Executive Board office.
+Nominees for elected office shall be members of the Boosters in good standing at the time of nomination and can accept nomination for only one Executive Board office.

 Section 4.
 Nominating and Election Procedures

 (a) Nominations to fill the elective offices listed in Section 1 shall be accepted annually.